 It’s helpful to see drawing, especially at this early stage, as an experiment – or a chance to play around.
 If you don’t like something you’ve drawn, you’ll still have learned from it.
-Nothing is a failure, or a waste of time.
+Nothing is a failure or a waste of time.

-2. Remember that there’s no right or wrong in drawing.
+2. Remember that there’s no right or wrong when it comes to drawing.
 One of the beautiful things about drawing is that there isn’t just one way to do it.
-Drawing, like all art forms, is about self expression, and if we’re able to express ourselves through a drawing, then it’s a success – no matter how it looks.
+Drawing, like all art forms, is about self-expression, and if we’re able to express ourselves through a drawing, then it’s a success – no matter how it looks.

 3. Keep your drawing materials on display.
-If you want to practice drawing more, keep pencils and paper on display somewhere prominent.
+If you want to practise drawing more, keep pencils and paper on display somewhere prominent.
 This is a small step that can have a big impact, and ideally, you should try to practice every day – even if just for 10 minutes.

 4. Don’t worry about buying fancy materials.
-If you decide you want to pursue drawing seriously, you might want to buy different pens, pencils and special types of paper to get experimenting.
-Art Discount do a huge range of art supplies at reasonable prices if you fancy having a browse, but keep in mind that during these early stages you don’t need anything fancy.
+If you decide you want to pursue drawing seriously, you might want to buy different pens, pencils, and special types of paper to get experimenting.
+Art Discount provides a huge range of art supplies at reasonable prices if you fancy having a browse, but keep in mind that during these early stages, you don’t need anything fancy.

 5. Don’t publicly display your drawings (yet).
 As we’ve seen, it’s helpful for beginners to think of drawing as a learning experience, not a finished product.
 The thought that we’re creating ‘art’ isn’t always useful in the early stages of learning to draw – it can cause our brains to panic which stifles creativity.

 6. Don’t feel pressured to finish every drawing.
 Drawing isn’t always about the destination, but the journey itself, so you shouldn’t feel pressured to finish each sketch.
-Draw for yourself, and if you don’t want to finish a drawing, stop and move onto the next.
+Draw for yourself, and if you don’t want to finish a drawing, stop and move on to the next.

 3. Start out with some simple drawing exercises

-There isn’t one specific way to grip a pencil for drawing – but it’s best to start out holding it the way you would to write, and then adapt it if it doesn’t feel controlled or comfortable enough.
-Remember that your hand might get tired after drawing for a long time, but it shouldn’t hurt – if it does, you should try adjusting your grip.
+There isn’t one specific way to grip a pencil for drawing.
+Though, it’s best to start out holding it the way you would to write, and then adapt it if it doesn’t feel controlled or comfortable enough.
+Remember that while your hand might get tired after drawing for a long time, it shouldn’t hurt – if it does, you should try adjusting your grip.

-You might find it beneficial to play some music while you’re drawing, or even listen to a podcast or audiobook.
-At this early stage, it isn’t necessary to focus entirely on what you’re doing; for now, you’re just trying to make these motions feel natural for your hand, and become more controlled and intentional with your movements.
+You might find it beneficial to play some music while you’re drawing or even listen to a podcast or audiobook.
+At this early stage, it isn’t necessary to focus entirely on what you’re doing.
+For now, you’re just trying to make these motions feel natural for your hand, and become more controlled and intentional with your movements.

-1) Begin with some doodles.
+1) Begin with some doodles

 Remember that even if you doubt it, you already can draw.
 You just need to gain more control over it, and doodling is a good way to feel more comfortable and calm while drawing.

-2) Draw lines and ovals.
+2) Draw lines and ovals

-Drawing these types of shapes helps you to find the ‘flow’ of your hand and practice a steady grip – you’re basically training your muscle memory here, just as you do when you learn to knit or drive.
+Drawing these types of shapes helps you to find the ‘flow’ of your hand and practise a steady grip – you’re basically training your muscle memory here, just as you do when you learn to knit or drive.

-The best way to practice this is to print out a few copies of an outline of an image or shape, and try out different hatching techniques.
+The best way to practise this is to print out a few copies of an outline of an image or shape and try out different hatching techniques.
 Have a look at this example, which uses the image of a hand and six different styles of hatching, to see how the different techniques add shadow and perspective.

 4. Get familiar with different drawing styles

 First, there’s line drawing, which uses lines and contour without any shading to create eye-catching sketches.
 Because it’s quite simple, this is a good drawing style to start out with.
 You can have a look at some examples of line drawing here, and read some tips on technique here.

-Or perhaps it’s cartoon illustrations that interest you more.
-There are lots of different types of cartoon styles, from caricature, anime, manga and Disney – you can check out the different styles here.
-In general, cartoons are also a good place for beginners to start, as they don’t rely on the realism of other types of drawing do.
+Or perhaps it’s cartoon illustrations that interest you.
+There are lots of different types of cartoon styles, from caricature, anime, manga, and Disney – you can check out the different styles here.
+In general, cartoons are also a good place for beginners to start, as they don’t rely on the realism that other types of drawing do.

-Obviously, this requires a lot of skill, practice, and not to mention patience – but if that’s your preferred style of drawing there’s no harm in trying to work towards it gradually.
-That way, you’ll always be aware of the drawing techniques that are most beneficial for you to do regularly – e.g. realistic shading will be helpful, caricature won’t be.
+Obviously, this requires a lot of skill, practise, and patience.
+But if that’s your preferred style of drawing, there’s no harm in trying to work towards it gradually.
+That way, you’ll always be aware of the drawing techniques that are most beneficial for you to do regularly – for example, realistic shading will be helpful and caricature won’t be.

-Objects with simple, clear lines work well – things like a coffee cup, a banana, a vase, etc. It’s advisable not to draw things that have great sentimental value, otherwise you might put too much pressure on yourself to get it right straight away.
+Objects with simple, clear lines work well – things like a coffee cup, a banana, a vase, etc. It’s also advisable not to draw things that have great sentimental value, otherwise, you might put too much pressure on yourself to get it right straight away.

 Once you have your object in front of you, the next step is to break it down into shapes.
-You can do this with almost all objects – e.g. your coffee cup is two horizontal ovals connected by two vertical lines, and the handle is a half circle.
+You can do this with almost all objects – for example, your coffee cup is two horizontal ovals connected by two vertical lines, and the handle is a half-circle.
 A banana is basically just two curved lines (this is why those simple line and oval drawing exercises are so helpful!).

 Once you’re comfortable with creating a basic line drawing, you can start adding details – any designs on your coffee cup, for example, or bruising and lines on the banana.
-Think about, and experiment with, the pressure of your pencil or pen, and how you want to create shading.
+Think about and experiment with the pressure of your pencil or pen and how you want to create shading.
 Look at where the light is coming from and where it hits the object: is one side dark and the other light?
 Is there a shadow?

 This is more complicated on the whole (noses are notoriously difficult to get right) – but if you enjoy it, there’s no reason not to give it a go.
-The New York Times has an excellent guide to drawing a self-portrait, complete with a template – all you need is a pencil, an eraser and a mirror.
+The New York Times has an excellent guide to drawing a self-portrait, complete with a template.
+All you need is a pencil, an eraser, and a mirror.

 6. Never stop learning

-For example, Drawspace has some great guided drawing courses for beginners, including Getting Started with Drawing, Traditional Drawing and Drawing People, and all of these are totally free.
+For example, Drawspace has some great guided drawing courses for beginners, including Getting Started with Drawing, Traditional Drawing and Drawing People – all of which are totally free.
 If you want to go at your own pace, there are also over 500 self-directed drawing lessons on Drawspace, so have a look and see which ones interest you.

-Unlike other arts, you don’t need any fancy materials to get going – you can draw with a finger on a steamed-up mirror or on the back of an envelope with a marker pen – but once you start carrying a sketchpad around, you might discover that a whole new world of creative experimentation and expression awaits.
+Unlike other arts, you don’t need any fancy materials to get going – you can draw with a finger on a steamed-up mirror or on the back of an envelope with a marker pen.
+But once you start carrying a sketchpad around, you might discover that a whole new world of creative experimentation and expression awaits.

-Try to enjoy the learning process and don’t worry if you make mistakes – it’s all part of the process, and every drawing, good or bad, is a step towards creating something even better.
+Try to enjoy the learning process and don’t worry if you make mistakes – it’s all part of the process and every drawing, good or bad, is a step towards creating something even better.